-Vroom: But there is continuity: when you’re not on campus you are still in touch with your teammates, fellow students and faculty, through online sessions and simulation, or simply through email and Google Docs.

-Vroom: The learning takes place not just through professors, but also through discussions among students.
+Vroom: But there is continuity: when you’re not on campus you are still in touch with your teammates, fellow students and faculty through online sessions and simulation, or simply through email and Google Docs.
+The learning takes place not just through professors, but also through discussions among students.

 Everybody is there to learn and they are willing to contribute.
-As a consequence of the intensity of the program, there is a sharing of ideas and the students challenge each other.
+The intensity of the program sparks a sharing of ideas and a platform where students continuously challenge each other.

-Vroom: It’s not about using 3D presentations or holograms; it’s about making the discussions we have — whether in-person or virtual — the most valuable, informed, challenging and insightful they can be.
+Vroom: It’s not about using 3D presentations or holograms, it’s about making the discussions we have — whether in-person or virtual — the most valuable, informed, challenging and insightful they can be.